mcdermatt/VICET/README.md

 ## Scan to HD Map Localization

+![](https://github.com/mcdermatt/VICET/blob/main/scan2map1.gif)

 Unlike existing techniques, VICET does not require a history of past motion to perform distortion correction.
-This means that VICET is capable of accurately aligning higly distorted point clouds against an HD Map.
+This means that VICET is capable of accurately aligning a single higly distorted point cloud against an HD Map.

-![](https://github.com/mcdermatt/VICET/blob/main/scan2map1.gif)